-Geological, climatic and topographic variation in Kruger National Park give rise to soils of varying mineral compositions.
-Different strengths of association of organic C with these minerals lead to observed patterns in C inventory and TT across the sampled landscape.
-None of the soil properties we measured showed a significant relationship with mean annual precipitation (Suppl.
-Table 2), indicating that any influence of climate on C amount and TT was indirect, through mineralogy and possibly vegetation.
-This was true even for the fractions, like rfLF, that are expected to be controlled by vegetation and climate.
-Underlying lithology significantly influenced the amount of clay-sized material, the amount of smectite in this material, cation exchange capacity and the TT of bulk C (Suppl.
-Table 2).
+Geological, climatic, and topographic variation in Kruger National Park give rise to soils of varying mineral compositions.
+Different strengths of association of organic C with these minerals lead to observed patterns in C inventory and TTs across the sampled landscape.
+None of the soil properties we measured showed a significant relationship with mean annual precipitation (Table S2), indicating that any influence of climate on C amount and TT was indirect, through mineralogy and possibly vegetation.
+This was true even for the fractions, like root-free fLF, that are expected to be controlled by vegetation and climate.
+Underlying lithology significantly influenced the amount of clay-sized material, the amount of smectite in this material, CEC, and the TT of bulk C (Table S2).

-The mineral spectrum yielded by the broad environmental gradients sampled allowed us to determine whether there were simple, scalable relationships between measures of soil mineralogy with C amount and TT.
+The variation in mineral composition and amount in Kruger Park allowed us to identify simple, scalable relationships between measures of soil mineralogy with C amount and TT.
 Overall, we find that no single mechanism can explain both C inventory and TT, partly because our operationally defined fractions failed in most cases (all but the $Clay{XRD}$ in basalts) to isolate pure mineral end members.

 We expected that in soils with low concentrations of SRO minerals, the ratio of smectite to kaoline would exert the strongest influence on C inventory and TT.
-We indeed observed that the C strongly associated with smectite minerals that made up >90% of the clay-sized minerals in basalts had TT averaging ~1000 years even in the top 2 cm, and overall the TT of C in the $Clay{XRD}$ fraction correlated (weakly) with the amount of smectite (Figure 5a).
+We indeed observed that the C strongly associated with smectite minerals that made up > 90 % of the clay-sized minerals in basalts had TTs averaging $\sim 1000$ years even in the top 2 cm, and overall the TT of C in the ClayXRD fraction correlated (weakly) with the amount of smectite (Fig. 5a).

-At the scale of the whole profile, the amount of smectite also correlated significantly with mean TT of C (Figure 5b).
-Hence, we conclude that the C strongly associated with smectite clay surfaces is responsible for the long TT of C in the clay-sized XRD fraction, and that the total amount amount of smectite clay in a soil profile exerts a control on the overall TT estimated from 14C of bulk organic C. Soils at the toeslope of the granitic catena with HF C radiocarbon signatures +58‰ (i.e. TT of 130 yrs) still had 39-49% of their mass in the Clay{XRD} fraction.
-In that fraction, ~23-26% of the mass was identified as smectites and 53-57% as kaolin clay minerals; Table 2).
-This example demonstrates that it is not merely the amount of clay-sized material in the soil, but the amount of it that is smectite (i.e. 2:1 clay) that is key to long-term C storage in Kruger soils.
+At the scale of the whole profile, the amount of smectite correlated significantly with mean TT of C (Fig. 5b).
+Hence, we conclude that the C strongly associated with smectite clay surfaces is responsible for the long TT of C in the clay-sized XRD fraction, and that the total amount of smectite clay in a soil profile exerts control on the overall TTs estimated from C of bulk organic C. Soils at the toeslope of the granitic catena with HF C radiocarbon signatures +58 % (i.e., TT of 130 years) still had 39-49 % of their mass in the ClayXRD fraction.
+In that fraction, $\sim 23-26 \%$ of the mass was identified as smectites and 53-57 % as kaolin clay minerals; Table 2).
+This example demonstrates that it is not merely the amount of clay-sized material in the soil, but the amount of it that is smectite (i.e., 2:1 clay) that is key to long-term C storage in Kruger soils.

 These results are in accord with findings by Wattel-Koekkoek and Buurman (2004) that C stabilized on smectite in surface horizons has turnover times of 600-1400 years in soils from Africa and South America.
-Wattel-Koekkoek et al. (2003) also showed that the older C associated with smectite tends to be more aromatic, suggesting that 2:1 clays provide a long-term store for fire-derived C. The aging of LF C with depth in fire-prone soils was shown to be related to the presence of char in soils from other fire-adapted ecosystems (Koarashi et al. 2013; Heckmann et al. 2009); where we analysed this in the red basalt soils in this study we found increased age of LF C with depth as well (Suppl.
-Table 1).
-Though we did not measure the chemistry of root-free fLF C, the presence of charred materials provides one possible reason for its low TT, particularly in the red and black basalts where grass biomass is high and fires frequent (Govender et al. 2006).
+Wattel-Koekkoek et al. (2003) also showed that the older C associated with smectite tends to be more aromatic, suggesting that 2:1 clays provide a long-term store for fire-derived C. The aging of LF C with depth in fire-prone soils was shown to be related to the presence of char in soils from other fire-adapted ecosystems (Koarashi et al., 2012; Heckman et al., 2009); where we analyzed this in the red basalt soils, we found increased TT of LF C with depth as well (Table S1).
+Though we did not measure the chemistry of root-free fLFC, the presence of charred materials provides one possible reason for its low TT, particularly in the red and black basalts where grass biomass is high and fires frequent (Govender et al., 2006).